evancz/guide.elm-lang.org/interop/html.md

 elm make src/MyThing.elm
 ```

-Will result in a `index.html` file that you can just open up and start using.
+Will result in an `index.html` file that you can just open up and start using.
 To do fancier stuff, we want to compile to JavaScript, so we modify the command slightly:

 ```bash
 elm make src/MyThing.elm --output=my-thing.js